RHIT-CSSE/csse332/docs/checkpoint2.md

 discussion](https://rhit-csse332.github.io/csse332-202130/sessions/14_session14/)
 of the MLFQ scheduling algorithm from Session 14.
 In MLFQ, we will try to optimize for both the _turnaround_ as well as the _response time_.
-The MLFQ scheduling algorithm is composed for five rules:
+The MLFQ scheduling algorithm is composed of five rules:
 1. If `Priority(A) > Priority(B)`, then A runs and B doesn't.
 2. If `Priority(A) == Priority(B)`, then A and B run in round-robin fashion
    using the quantum length __of the given queue__.